kukulic/worth-postal-code/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+Project lombok is used in project so it needs to be enabled in your IDE.
+For Intellij:

+First install project Lombok plugins
+File -> Settings -> Plugins

+Next enable annotation processing
+File -> Settings -> Annotation Processors -> check "Enable annotation processing"

 ### Installing

 After making git clone next step will be to write in terminal